CaiSharp/webdev1/README.md

 The available actions are:
 * "*All Articles*" shows all articles
-* "*Add Article*" opens template to create new article
+* "*Add Article*" opens the template to create a new article, input gets validated
 * "*Read More*" shows more information from the article